astronomer/docs/learn/airflow-setup-teardown.md

 ## Multiple setup/teardown groupings in a DAG

 You can have as many groupings of setup/teardown tasks in a DAG as you need.
-Groupings can be run in parallel, independent of each other, or nested.
+Groupings can be [run independent of each other in parallel](#parallel-setupteardown-groupings), or be [nested](#nested-setupteardown-groupings).

 ### Parallel setup/teardown groupings